 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Sea Bream Fillet(ContainsFish)

-Meanwhile, heat a splash of oil in a frying pan on medium heat.
+Meanwhile, put a small saucepan of water with 1/2 tsp salt on to boil the green beans.
+Heat a splash of oil in a large frying pan on medium heat.
 Add the chorizo and cook, stirring occasionally until it's slightly crisp and has released some of its delicious oil, 3-4 mins.
 Transfer the cooked chorizo and its cooking oil to the bowl of tomatoes and stir gently to combine.
-Reserve the pan to cook the fish later.
+Set aside.
+Reserve the pan to cook the fish later (no need to wash).

 Add the green beans to your second pan of boiling water and cook for 4-5 mins.
-Once cooked, drain in the colander, return to the pan and pop the lid back on to keep warm until ready to serve.
+Once cooked, drain in the colander, return to the pan and season to taste with salt and pepper if needed.
+Pop the lid back on to keep warm until ready to serve.

-Share the saffron mash between your plates, top with the chorizo salsa, then add the sea bream and green beans.
+Share the creamy mash between your plates, then add the sea bream and green beans.
+Top with the chorizo salsa.
 Serve with a wedge of lemon.
 Enjoy!